Department of Labor Logo United States Department of Labor

 Local government, excluding education and hospitals 6

-Sociologists typically work in an office.
-They may work outside of an office setting when conducting research through interviews or observations or presenting research results.
+Sociologists typically work in an office setting.
+They may work elsewhere when conducting research through interviews or observations or presenting research results.

 Work Schedules